The Disney Channel Original Movie Buffalo Dreams debuts.

 director of the Experimental Animation Program at the California Institute of the Arts - where he taught until

-his death, serving as mentor to several generations of animators.
+his death at age 94, serving as mentor to several generations of animators.

 The Golden Globe Awards are presented at the Cocoanut Grove, Ambassador Hotel